AlandSailingRobots/AerialImagesToWaterDepth/INSTALL_MAC_OS.md

 brew install proj
 ```
 To install the Sailing Robots website use the following guide: [Click here.](https://github.com/AlandSailingRobots/SailingRobotsWebsite/blob/feature/AerialImagesToWaterDepth/INSTALL_MAC_OS.md)
-:warning::exclamation: This guide assumes that you already have this installed.
+:warning::exclamation: This guide assumes that you already have this installed but is only needed if you want to run the website yourself.

 ### Setup
 #### Python